Skip to content

 OdrStop ¤

-This exception can be raised in the model function or its Jacobians to instruct the odr routine to stop fitting.
+This exception can be raised in the model function or its Jacobians to stop the regression process.

 Source code in src/odrpack/exceptions.py